secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ### Infertility Services

 Infertility services are provided through the UHC HSA plan.
-Please consult the legal SBC for more information or reach out to People Operations.
+Please consult the legal SBC for more information or reach out to Total Rewards.

 ### Pregnancy & Maternity Care

 With medical plans, GitLab offers pregnancy and maternity care.
 Depending on the plan you selected, your coverages may differ for in-network vs out-of-network, visits, and inpatient care.
-Please contact Lumity or People Operations with any questions about your plan.
+Please contact Lumity or Total Rewards with any questions about your plan.
 Once your child has arrived, please follow the steps outlined above in regards to this [Qualifying Life Event](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#qualifying-life-events).

 ## Dental